kevindavis/filterbuilder/README.markdown

 ## How do I use it?

-*Short version* : check out the example
+check out the example

-*Long version*

-Call the setup function with an array that looks like :

-var fields = [
-	{
-		"FieldName": "Title",
-		"FieldType": "String"
-	}
-	...
-	]

-Valid values for FieldType are 'String', 'Date' and 'Number' (for now..).

-Also, you have to structure your markup just so (see the example).
-I'll adjust this eventually.

 ## What can this thing filter?

 Erm.. nothing really.
-This UI will spit out a JSON representation of a filter that you'd then have to interpret.
-If I get ambitious maybe I'll post a server side piece for Rails.
+It's a UI only component.

 ## Are there any dependencies?

-JQuery, but you're using that anyways.
+This is built using:

+* backbone.js
+* backbone-localStorage
+* bootstrap

 ## Can I help?

 Of course!
-I started this on the labour day long weekend and doubt I'll have much time to do much work on it.
+I rebuilt an earlier version of this so I could check out backbone.js.
+Would be thrilled if anyone bothered to even check this out.